sguzman/math-research/README.md

 - UI 2D user artifacts as wishlist for mathematical tools
 - Scrolling on a subset of R^2
 - Scroll.fx function that can scroll a subset of R^2 like a scrollbar can
+- Grid theory (infinite matrix that represents $R^2$ as a boolean field)
+- Outline for a solution for collatz involving zeta function.
+Mapping topology of map of all positive integers to complex plane
+- Outline for a solution for collatz involving operators.
+Double integral of all positive real numbers.
+Inner integral is an iteration of the collatz map an infinite number of times and yields fix point if completes